paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 Flight Safety Officer
 ^^^^^^^^^^^^^^^^^^^^^

-The Flight Safety Officer is appointed by and reports to the :ref:`Flight Operation Director`.
+The Flight Safety Officer is appointed by and reports to the :ref:`Flight Operations Director`.
 He/She supervises and promotes all operational safety related matters.
 While performing his/her safety duties he/she receives safety directive from The AC aviation Safety Board.
 Duties and    responsibilities are as follows:

 a) Collect information from within the company about incidents or occurrences which may affect safety;